Jayapreethi-R-M/LLM_Python/README.md

 🔧 Future Improvements
     Here are several improvements that can enhance both functionality and user experience:
-      * Enable the model to remember previous prompts and responses or remember key information suggested by the user.
+* Enable the model to remember previous prompts and responses or remember key information suggested by the users
 * Allow users to choose from more citation styles like Chicago, Harvard, or IEEE.
 * Extend the topic generation feature to include a structured outline for academic writing.
 * Improve upon the UI, to make it much more streamlined and user friendly.
-      * Use much complex evaluation metrics (Including RAG pipeline) to fine tune the model.
+* Use much complex evaluation metrics (Including RAG pipeline) to fine tune the model

 📬 Contact
 If you have any questions or feedback, please feel free to open an issue or reach out.
 Thank you!